Belgian hardcore techno: History

 Originally a slow form of electronic dance music, Belgian new beat evolved into a native form of hardcore techno during the early 1990s with the introduction of techno records played at their intended speeds or slightly accelerated.
 This brutal new hardcore style spread throughout Europe's rave circuit and reached the pop charts.
 The Belgian hardcore sound also influenced part of the UK and US rave scenes.

 The genre was spearheaded by Belgian producers from the new beat scene, like Frank de Wulf, Olivier Abbeloos, Maurice Engelen, Oliver Adams and Nikki Van Lierop.
 This style of music was also pioneered by Dutch projects like Human Resource, L.A.
 Style and Holy Noise.
 Outside mainland Europe, a small group of producers adopted the style in the UK.
 The main labels that developed this style in the UK were Kickin’ Records, Vinyl Solution, Rabbit City, Edge and Rising High.
 Producer Caspar Pound of Rising High Records, known by its stage name "The Hypnotist", was a vocal supporter of this style of hardcore techno.

 The most notable achievement of this style of hardcore in the pop charts is L.A.
 Style's single "James Brown Is Dead" reaching the Billboard's Hot 100 Airplay chart.
 Notable acts like The Immortals, 2 Unlimited, 2 Fabiola and AB Logic achieved relative success blending the style with dance-pop.
-After a brief period of expansion during the early 90s, the style lost popularity, while modern hardcore techno (gabber), trance, happy hardcore and jungle music took place as the leading genres within the rave circuit.
+After a brief period of expansion during the mid 90s, the style lost popularity, while modern hardcore techno (gabber), trance, happy hardcore and jungle music took place as the leading genres within the rave circuit.

 Characteristics

 Being rooted in the sounds of new beat, EBM and techno, Belgian hardcore has been characterized as a "distinctively Belgian brand of industrial-tinged techno where melody was displaced by noise".
 In fact, R&S label owner Renaat Vandepapeliere considered that the Belgian sound was result of the mixture of industrial music, new beat, techno and acid house.

-It is a mainly a four on the floor style of dance music, harder and faster than it's new beat and techno predecessors, but slower (between 120 and 140 BPM) than gabber and modern hardcore techno.
+It is a mainly a four on the floor style of dance music, harder and faster than its new beat and techno predecessors, but slower (between 120 and 140 BPM) than gabber and modern hardcore techno.
 In comparison to these styles, it also lacks the highly distorted drum kick.
 It also differs from breakbeat hardcore in that it does not focus on the breakbeat drum pattern or lacks it altogether.
 Many of the songs in this style take cue from the KLF's 1988 instrumental anthem "What Time Is Love?", with similar fanfares, blended with rock-like patterns similar to Rhythm Device's 1989 hard beat song "Acid Rock".
 The heavy use of synth "stabs" (short, one-hit samples of orchestra hits or synth chords), is considered one of the main characteristics of this style, a feature that was pioneered by Belgian producers and set this style apart from previous styles of house and techno, paving the way for the emergence of breakbeat hardcore and gabber.